HOW IT WORKS

-Many people seek ear reshaping surgery, or otoplasty, if they find the shape or size of their ears psychologically painful, unusual, or unsightly.
-The surgery offers them the opportunity to realize a reduction in the shape size of their ears, or perhaps bring the ears closer to the head by pinning and moving them closer to the head.
+Many people seek ear reshaping surgery, or otoplasty, if they find the shape or size of their ears unattractive or unusual.
+The surgery offers them the opportunity to change the shape and size of their ears, or perhaps bring the ears closer to the head by pinning and moving them closer to the head.

-It can also be used to correct other ear abnormalities such as lop ear, a condition where the top of the ear folds down and bends forward; cupped ear the condition of a very small ear; or shell ear, the absence of the curve in the outer rim as well as the ear’s natural folds and creases.
+Otoplasty can also correct other ear abnormalities such as lop ear, a condition where the top of the ear folds down and bends forward; cupped ear, the condition of a very small ear; or shell ear, the absence of the curve in the outer rim ,as well as the ear’s natural folds and creases.

 What is Earlobe Repair?